kylejgillett/sounderpy/joss-paper/paper.md

 Matplotlib [@matplotlib], xarray [@xarray], Cartopy [@cartopy], SHARPpy [@sharppy], SciPy [@scipy], and others.
-The author gratefully acknowledges the valuable contributions of individuals who have enhanced this project, including Scott Thomas (National Weather Service), Daryl Herzmann (Iowa State University), Amelia R.H.
+The author gratefully acknowledges the valuable contributions of individuals who have enhanced this project, including Scott Thomas (National Weather Service), Ethan O’Neill (University of North Carolina at Charlotte), Brian Rakoczy (Ohio State University), Daryl Herzmann (Iowa State University), Amelia R.H.
 Urquhart (University of Oklahoma), Ryan Vandersmith, and many others.

 This project also extends its graditude to the researchers, institutions, and individuals who have utilized SounderPy in their work and publications, driving